daniel-furman/sft-demos/README.md

 ## Instruction tuning background

  In recent years, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
 These models, known as "instruction-tuned" language models, have demonstrated the ability to generalize to new tasks.
-For more background, see the [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) paper.
+For more background, see any number of excellent papers on the subject, including [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) (2023), [Orca](https://arxiv.org/pdf/2306.02707.pdf) (2023), and [InstructGPT](https://arxiv.org/pdf/2203.02155.pdf) (2022).

  The below was captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
 The key points illustrated for SFT: